USC: 2024 Requirements, Scores & GPAs | CampusReel

 |-

-How Hard Is It To Get Into University of Southern California (USC)?
+How Hard Is It To Get Into USC Dornsife College of Letters, Arts and Sciences?

-As you can see from the data above, University of Southern California (USC) is exceptionally difficult to get into.
-Not only should you be aiming for a 3.79 but also SAT scores around 1390.
-Getting into University of Southern California (USC) is no easy feat and you will need to set yourself apart with more than just numbers and data.
-Read on to learn how.
+As you can see from the data above, USC Dornsife College of Letters, Arts and Sciences is moderately competitive.
+Not only should you be aiming for a 3.15 but also SAT scores around -.

-Now you know where you need to be for getting into University of Southern California (USC) from a grade and test score perspective.
+Now you know where you need to be for getting into USC Dornsife College of Letters, Arts and Sciences from a grade and test score perspective.
 Let’s quickly outline what else you’ll need to provide for your application to get reviewed, and then we’ll move onto the most important section: differentiating your app.

 |Recommendations